marcomer/SauceTool/README.md

 When **writing** a SAUCE record or comment, an EOF character will be added if an EOF character does not already exist.

 When **removing** a SAUCE record, if an EOF character exists immediately before the SAUCE data, then the EOF character will be removed.
-If you are only removing a comment, the EOF will not be removed but will instead be repositioned.
+If you are only removing a comment, the EOF will *not* be removed.
 If you are only removing a comment *and* there is no EOF character, then an EOF character will be added.